The Bankrate promise

-Who is eligible for a reverse mortgage?
+What is a reverse mortgage?

 How does a reverse mortgage work?

-- Equal monthly payments provided at least one borrower lives in the property as their primary residence
+- Equal monthly payments, provided at least one borrower lives in the property as their primary residence

 - Equal monthly payments for a fixed period of months agreed on ahead of time